eastmmal000/IB-Comp-Sci/README.md

   This is a prototype for a possible text based game I could make in the future of this class.
 ### Number Program
   [Number Program](https://eastmmal000.github.io/IB-Comp-Sci/Number_Program.html)
   This is a program that allows the user to play with a number and see how numbers work in code.
-Unfortunatly right now I can get the program to work in github.
 ### JS_Forms_&_Validation
   [JS_Forms_&_Validation](https://eastmmal000.github.io/IB-Comp-Sci/IB-Comp-Sci/JS_Forms_&_Validation.html)
   This is a program that demonstrates how forms and vaidation work by using a persons name.
+Its doesnt work at this moment.